Killing of Jason Corbett: Custody of Corbett's children

 In 2007, Jason Corbett created a will naming his sister Tracey Lynch and her husband as legal guardians of his children should he die, and he did not alter the will after he married Molly Martens.
 A few days after Corbett's death, Martens formally filed for custody of ten-year-old Jack and eight-year-old Sarah, whom she had raised as their sole mother figure for the previous eight years.
 When Corbett's family arrived in the United States, they filed a legal challenge, and on 20 August 2015 the authorities dismissed Martens' claim and handed Jack and Sarah into the custody of Tracey Lynch, who promptly flew the two children back to Ireland via commercial airline.
 Judge Brian Shipwash, who presided over the guardianship hearing, would later remark that Martens had a "deranged entitlement" to the children, that he was shocked the Department of Social Services had originally placed them in her custody after Jason's death, and he was fearful Martens might hurt them in some way, therefore his primary concern was to return the children to Ireland as soon as possible.
-On 26 August 2015, after a funeral service at Our Lady Queen of Peace Church in Limerick, Jason Corbett was laid to rest beside his first wife Margaret "Mags" Fitzpatrick at Castlemungret Cemetary.
+On 26 August 2015, after a funeral service at Our Lady Queen of Peace Church in Limerick, Jason Corbett was laid to rest beside his first wife Margaret "Mags" Fitzpatrick at Castlemungret Cemetery.

-At around midday on 31 August 2015, Molly Martens crashed her brother's car into a brick mailbox belonging to her parent’s neighbours in Knoxville.
+At around midday on 31 August 2015, Molly Martens crashed her brother's car into a brick mailbox belonging to her parents' neighbours in Knoxville.
 Witness Stephen Eimers rushed to help her, and would later remark that she seemed impaired due to her "glassy eyes".
-Martens also spoke "about the children being taken away to Ireland”, and when her parents arrived at the scene all three told Eimers not to call the police to attend the scene of the crash.
+Martens also spoke "about the children being taken away to Ireland", and when her parents arrived at the scene all three told Eimers not to call the police to attend the scene of the crash.
 Tom Martens later refunded the owner of the mailbox without contacting the authorities.

 For several months after the children's repatriation, Martens posted photos of the children on Facebook, sometimes including a US phone number and email address, in the apparent hope they would get in touch with her.
 The Corbett family eventually sent a cease and desist letter to Martens asking her to refrain from posting images of the children on social media.
 In response to Martens' uncle claiming in a radio interview that Jason Corbett had been seeking dual Irish-American citizenship for the children, the Corbett family released a statement describing the claims as "deluded propaganda", adding their brother had never discussed such plans with them in the run up to his death.